Temple of Leah, Cebu: Complete Visitor Guide (2026)

 Gardens & Sculptures

-The surrounding grounds feature angel sculptures, ornate fountains, mythological carvings, and lush tropical gardens.
-Quieter than the main temple and often overlooked — worth taking your time through.
+Surrounding grounds feature angel sculptures, ornate fountains, mythological carvings, and lush tropical gardens.
+Often overlooked as visitors rush to the main staircase — worth spending time here, especially early morning when the light is soft and crowds are minimal.

 Visitor typeWeekday (Mon–Fri)Weekend (Sat–Sun)USD approx.GBP approx.